German court allows investors to sue S&P over Lehman

 One of the reasons Hillebrand bought 30,000 euros ($40,100)worth of the Lehman notes in May 2008 was the fact that they were rated A+, giving him the impression it was a conservative investment, Gieschen said.

-Nikolaus Boemcke, a Munich-based attorney specialized in capital markets litigation with law firm Roessner, said: “With this decision the court has opened a new way to help Lehman victims.”
+Nikolaus Boemcke, a Munich-based attorney specialised in capital markets litigation with law firm Roessner, said: “With this decision the court has opened a new way to help Lehman victims.”